Labyrinth: The War on Terror, 2001 – ?: Gameplay

 Players assume the role of either the United States or Islamic jihadists in an asymmetrical war of influence and military power throughout the Middle East and South East Asia.
 Players compete for influence, oil, and weapons of mass destruction throughout both regions.
 While the U.S. player generally has superior military and economic influence, the jihadi player has superior mobility and can employ unconventional tactics to overwhelm and outmaneuver the U.S. forces.
 The U.S. player must also contend with shifting political landscapes at home which can cause them to lose or gain abilities depending on whether the ruling party favors a "hard" or "soft" form of political influence.

 In 2016, an expansion entitled Labyrinth: The Awakening: 2010–? was released with the intent to reflect the Arab Spring and add a number of new aspects to the game including local security forces, civil wars, and the Islamic State of Iraq and the Levant.

-In 2017, a short fan-made scenario linking the original Labyrinth with the Awakening expansion pack was released.
-"Labyrinth: Surge – The Way Forward" takes place between 2007 and 2010 and covers events ranging from the Iraq and Afghan War troop surges to presidential elections in the U.S. in 2008 and Iran in 2009, and the outbreak of the Arab Spring in 2010.
-Additional cards, gameplay tokens, and the scenario rulebook were made available through C3i Magazine, a wargaming hobby publication.

 In 2020, a second expansion, entitled Labyrinth: The Forever War, 2015–? was released.
 It focused on geopolitical events, including the ongoing conflict against ISIL, the inauguration of Donald Trump, the U.S. withdrawal from the Iran Nuclear Deal, and international tensions with European allies, Russia, North Korea, and China.

 Development

-Vollko Ruhnke, the game's designer, began working for the CIA's Sherman Kent School for Intelligence Analysis in the 1980s and has developed several games used to train CIA officers in intelligence gathering.
+Volko Ruhnke, the game's designer, began working for the CIA's Sherman Kent School for Intelligence Analysis in the 1980s and has developed several games used to train CIA officers in intelligence gathering.
 In May 2009, Ruhnke met with Gene Billingsley, the president of GMT Games, who proposed that Ruhnke develop a wargame that addressed current events, such as the War on Terror and jihadist extremism.
 Inspired by the ideological contest between the U.S. and the U.S.S.R. reflected in Twilight Struggle, Ruhnke considered the competition between Western, secular ideologies, and Islamic jihadist ideologies.
 Ruhnke also considered the competing notions of government both ideologies possessed and how those ideologies compared to existing political structures.